isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-01-01-post-geolgraphic-celebrating-maps-and-their-stories.md

 <div style="background-color: white;">This 1977 map depicts the findings of the very first comprehensive soil survey of Singapore.
 It is still the only known officially commissioned soil map of Singapore to date.
 The island's central area is made of hard granite, indicated in pink.
 This natural feature has influenced much of the urban development on the island, with most of the construction work taking place outside this central zone made up of softer alluvium and sedimentary rocks. <i>Survey Department, National Archives of Singapore Collection.</i></div>

 ![Alt text for image on Isomer site](/images/vol-10-issue-4/geo-geographic/Island_of_Stories_Singapore_Maps.jpg)
-<div style="background-color: white;">This map, on display at "Island of Stories: Singapore Maps" organised by NAS, shows the positions of the British (in red) and Japanese military units (in blue) on 12 and 13 February 1942.
+<div style="background-color: white;">This map, on display at “Island of Stories: Singapore Maps” organised by NAS, shows the positions of the British (in red) and Japanese military units (in blue) on 12 and 13 February 1942.
 The Battle for Singapore began on 8 February and after four days of intense fighting, Japanese forces broke through the initial British defences and captured the western half of the island, as depicted on the map.
 The British eventually surrendered on 15 February 1942.
 Courtesy of National Archives of the <i>United Kingdom; National Archives of Singapore Collection.</i></div>

 #### **Sea State 8 Seabook: An Art Project By Charles Lim**